aws-cloudformation/cloudformation-guard/cfn-guard/README.md

 Note:  All environment variables are available for use at runtime.
 They don't need to be explicitly set during the `cfn-guard` invocation.

+**Environment Variables are not logged to avoid persisting sensitive information.
+You should use them to pass sensitive values in to `cfn-guard` instead of the `let` form.**

 ## Custom Failure Messages

 There is an optional field in the rule syntax where you can provide your own custom messages by adding `<<` and the message text to the end of the rule: